 Once you have the DIY peel and stick wallpaper backsplash in place, use a utility knife to carefully remove the excess at the bottom of the paper and cut around electrical outlets.

-Replace all electrical covers and turn the electricity back on so you can see the beautiful results of your labor.
+Replace all outlet covers and turn the electricity back on so you can see the beautiful results of your labor.
 Time to take some Aleve!

 Here Is How It Turned Out!